Hedgeturd/SU-Font-Tool/README.md

 # Sonic Unleashed Font Tool
 A tool to convert Unleashed Font-Texture (FTE) and Font-Converse (FCO) files into XML files and vice versa.

+# Warning
+I realised a couple things recently:
+1. I thought the archives have complete FTE copies, they don't..
+2. My calculation for ConverseIDs was completely wrong

+I am currently fixing both problems so please keep that in mind while using the current release, thank you!

 ## Usage
 ```SonicUnleashedFCOConv <Path to .fte/.fco/.xml>```<br>
 You can also simply drag and drop supported file formats onto the executable.